Los Angeles man charged with murder in fire that killed 2, seriously injured 2 others at music studio

 (LOS ANGELES) -- A Los Angeles man has been charged with murder after a fire killed two people and seriously injured two others at a music studio on Saturday.

 The Los Angeles Police Department said Eferem Demery, 28, was arrested Saturday and charged on Sunday with murder.
-Police said in a news conference on Monday afternoon that Demery bought gasoline at a local gas station and doused the building in flames before setting it on fire.
+Police said further information on the arrest would be provided in a news conference on Monday afternoon.

 The fire broke out Saturday morning at Top Notch Recordings, a music studio across the Hollywood Freeway from Universal Studios Hollywood amusement park.